-Statistically, which surgeon would be the safest and have the best surgical outcomes?
-What characteristics do these surgeon’s posses?
-What do their daily tasks tell us?
-These questions are difficult to answer as they involve many factors from patient’s health and specialist expertise to expected outcomes and many other complex issues.
+Which bariatric surgeon would be the safest and have the best surgical outcomes?
+What characteristics do these surgeons possess?
+What does their daily load tell us?
+These questions are difficult to answer as they involve many factors, from patient’s health and specialist expertise to expected outcomes and many other complex issues.

-To have the best outcomes on ‘complex’ and ‘risky’ surgeries, such as bariatric surgery, cancer and thoracic operations, knee and hip replacements and others, surgeons who incorporate or embody the following eight criteria listed below, have the highest chance of successful surgery.
+To have the best outcomes on ‘complex’ and ‘risky’ surgeries, such as bariatric surgery, cancer, thoracic operations, and knee and hip replacements, surgeons who incorporate or embody the following eight criteria listed below have the highest chance of successful surgery.

 - High-Volume Surgeons vs. Low-Volume Surgeons

 - Surgeons operate Daily